India in World War II: British Indian Army

-The 4th, 5th and 10th Indian Divisions took part in the North African theatre against Rommel's Afrika Korps.
-In addition, the 18th Brigade of the 8th Indian Division fought at Alamein.
-Earlier, the 4th and 5th Indian Divisions took part in the East African campaign against the Italians in Somaliland, Eritrea and Abyssinia capturing the mountain fortress of Keren.

-In the Battle of Bir Hacheim, Indian gunners played an important role by using guns in the anti tank role and destroying tanks of Rommel's panzer divisions.
-Maj PPK Kumaramangalam was the battery commander of 41 Field Regiment which was deployed in the anti tank role.
-He was awarded the DSO for his act of bravery.
-Later he became the Chief of Army Staff of India in 1967.
+Over World War II, officers and soldiers of the British Indian Army received 6,000 awards for gallantry.
+These included a total of 31 Victoria Crosses, the highest award in British and Commonwealth Forces for operational gallantry.
+British, Indian, Nepalese as well as future Pakistani soldiers and officers of the British Indian Army taken together account for these Victoria Crosses, as well for the other thousands of gallantry awards attributed to the British Indian Army.
+Indians were also awarded the George Cross, the highest award for non-operational gallantry and equivalent to the Victoria Cross.
+Significantly, in World War II, several Indian officers also received the Distinguished Service Order (DSO).
+The DSO was a level 2A order-cum-decoration, second only to the Victoria Cross, that could be bestowed only upon commissioned officers for operational gallantry and leadership under conditions of actual combat.
+The DSO became available to Indian officers largely following the gradual Indianisation of the officer ranks of the British Indian Army 1923 onwards.
+A rare exception was Hiraji Cursetji, an Indian military surgeon who was awarded the DSO during World War I. Level 3A decorations awarded to Indian officers in World War II included the Distinguished Service Cross (DSC), the Military Cross (MC), and the Distinguished Flying Cross (DFC).
+Other high military recognitions included appointments as officers or members of the Order of the British Empire (shortened as OBE and MBE respectively), both of which ranked below the DSO but above the level 3A decorations.

 South-East Asian theatre

 The British Indian Army was the key British Empire fighting presence in the Burma Campaign.
 The Royal Indian Air force's first assault mission was carried out against Japanese troops stationed in Burma.
 The British Indian Army was key to breaking the siege of Imphal when the westward advance of Imperial Japan came to a halt.

 The formations included the Indian III Corps, IV Corps, the Indian XXXIII Corps and the Fourteenth Army.
 As part of the new concept of Long Range Penetration (LRP), Gurkha troops of the Indian Army were trained in the present state of Madhya Pradesh under their commander (later Major General) Orde Charles Wingate.

 These troops, popularly known as Chindits, played a crucial role in halting the Japanese advance into South Asia.